docarray/docarray/docs/user_guide/storing/index_weaviate.md

     ```

 This is the user guide for the [WeaviateDocumentIndex][docarray.index.backends.weaviate.WeaviateDocumentIndex],
-focussing on special features and configurations of Weaviate.
+focusing on special features and configurations of Weaviate.

-For general usage of a Document Index, see the [general user guide](./first_steps.md#document-index).
+For general usage of a Document Index, see the [general user guide](./docindex.md).

 # 1. Start Weaviate service

-To use [WeaviateDocumentIndex][docarray.index.backends.weaviate.WeaviateDocumentIndex], it needs to hook into a running Weaviate service.
+To use [WeaviateDocumentIndex][docarray.index.backends.weaviate.WeaviateDocumentIndex], DocArray needs to hook into a running Weaviate service.
 There are multiple ways to start a Weaviate instance, depending on your use case.

 <!-- #region -->
 ## 1.1.
 Options - Overview

-There are multiple ways to start a Weaviate instance.

 | Instance type | General use case | Configurability | Notes |
 | ----- | ----- | ----- | ----- |